Frequently Asked Questions

 Yes!
-Each year, the Department selects between about seven graduate assistants to support faculty members’ ongoing research projects and course instruction.
-GAs have the opportunity to earn as much as $5,000 per semester for two semesters — a maximum of $10,000.
+Each year, the Department selects several graduate assistants to support faculty members’ ongoing research projects, undergraduate course instruction, and program communications.
+GAs have the opportunity to earn a competitive hourly wage for up to 20 hours of work per week.
 Due to the limited number of positions, the GAships are awarded on a competitive basis.
 GAs are not selected until the beginning of the Fall semester, so only enrolled students (including international students) are eligible.

 Does the program offer any other financial support?

-All M.S. in Global Health students are provided with $5,000 in the form of a non-service stipend.
-The money is disbursed prior to the student’s field research module, and covers travel, housing, and certain research costs abroad.
+All M.S. in Global Health students are provided with $5,000 in the form of a non-service stipend to help offset travel, housing, and certain research costs abroad.
 The non-service stipend does not need to be repaid.